-Practice fund - Reserve policy
+Practice Fund - Reserve policy

-The Council has adopted a policy to hold a minimum of £1.141m in reserves.
+The Council has adopted a policy to hold a minimum of three months operating expenditure in reserves.

 Compensation Fund

 The Compensation Fund is governed by the Council for Licensed Conveyancers' Compensation Fund Operating Framework.
 The Fund is represented by separately identifiable assets and liabilities.